rlanyi/rlanyi.github.io/_posts/2017-06-03-unifi-untagged-vlan-on-second-port.md

 ---
 layout: post
-title: How to configure untagged port on the second port of a Unifi UAP-Outdoor+ AP?
+title: How to configure untagged interface on the second port of a Unifi UAP-Outdoor+ AP?
 ---

 {% highlight shell %}